 As it now is now the end of the school year, this a reminder to members of our community about moving out along with bicycles and motor vehicles that are left about the campus.

 Students staying for Commencement must only park in assigned student spaces for Commencement week and weekend.
-Due to the increased amount of visitors anticipated for the Commencement Ceremony, student Commencement workers are requested to park in the Union Street lot over the weekend.
+Due to the increased amount of visitors anticipated for Commencement, student workers are requested to park in the Union Street lot over the weekend.

-Vehicles belonging to approved summer workers, summer residents or those attending conferences and displaying a Conference Services parking permit are allowed to park on campus during the summer.
+Vehicles belonging to approved summer workers, summer residents, and those attending conferences and displaying a Conference Services parking permit are allowed to park on campus during the summer.